 The Ryanair Chase is interesting as it is not one of the 4 feature races yet for several years the prize money for this race has exceeded the Stayer’s Hurdle, which is supposed to be the biggest race on St Patrick’s Thursday.
 In fact the Festival Trophy, as it is officially known, is run just before the Stayer’s.
 For this reason the race is kind of seen as a pseudo-Championship race and attracts similar interest.

-The Arkle Challenge Trophy has the highest prize money race for novice chasers, the Spa Novices’ Hurdle pays the highest to novice hurdlers.
-The highest paid handicap is the Grade 3 Johnny Henderson Grand Annual Chase and the Ultima Handicap Chase and the highest paid non-graded race is the Martin Pipe Handicap Hurdle.
+The Brown Advisory Novices’ Chase has the highest prize money race for novice chasers, the JCB Triumph Hurdle pays the highest to novice hurdlers.
+The highest paid handicap is the Premier Handicap Johnny Henderson Grand Annual Chase and the Ultima Handicap Chase and the highest paid non-graded race is the Martin Pipe Handicap Hurdle.

-Note that prize money all around was significantly reduced by around 30% in 2021 due to the ongoing affects of the corona virus pandemic on the industry and returned to normal levels in 2022.
+Note that prize money all around was significantly reduced by around 30% in 2021 due to the ongoing affects of the corona virus pandemic on the industry and returned to normal levels since.